Frequently Asked Questions

 A: Prior to drop-off each morning, all parents must complete a health screening through the SchoolPass app.
 Completion will be verified at drop-off.
 Parents who send their children via carpool must complete this screening prior to carpool pick-up.
 High school students are permitted to complete the health screening on their own.
 An LJA staff member will greet your child at your designated drop off location.
 For K-12 parents, please wait inside your vehicle.
 Children will not be allowed to attend school if they:

-- Have a fever of 100.4° F or higher and/or have cold or flu symptoms that include: cough, shortness of breath, or loss of smell/taste; or
+- Have a fever of 100.4° F or higher and/or have cold or flu symptoms that include: cough, stomach ache, diarrhea, vomiting, sore throat, headache, muscle aches and/or body pain.

 - Have been in contact with someone under investigation for, or with a confirmed case of COVID-19 (please see DOH guidelines for exposure).